haiya512/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/09-Practice-Test-Env-Variables.md

   </details>

-- Run the command 'kubectl describe pod' and look for ENV option
+- Run the command `kubectl describe pod` and look for ENV option

   <details>